 When it comes to past clients, if a number is on the DNC list, the rules offer you an 18-month exclusion period from the time of purchase, rental, or lease.
 The 18-month period runs from the date of the last payment or transaction between the buyer and seller.
 Beyond this time frame, written permission is required to make offers for service.

-Overall, any time someone calls a number on the DNC Registry to sell a product or offer services, they are subject to the DNC list rules and guidelines (and the penalties for violating them).
+Overall, any time someone calls a number on the DNC Registry to offer services, they are subject to the DNC list rules and guidelines (and the penalties for violating them).

 Reducing The Risks